aeferreira/classes_Python_Bq_computacional/docs/basics.md

 ![](images/blocks_if_else.png)

-Note-se que, no porgrama anterior, as linhas
+Note-se que, no programa anterior, as linhas

     x1 = (- b + r_delta) / (2.0 * a)
     x2 = (- b - r_delta) / (2.0 * a)